webiwg/webiwg-issues/README-en.md

 # Active projects

 ## Texts about Web accessibility in Portuguese
-Here you can find texts about Web accessibility translated into portuguese.
+Here you can find texts about Web accessibility translated into Portuguese.
 Its goal is to allow collaborators propose relevant texts about the theme and, after discussed, they be translated by our working group.

-We are always in need of people who can translate texts in other languages into portuguese, and people does not need to know neither HTML or about accessibility previously.
-We look forward to our work helping inspire new projects, which today, August 2016, are unimaginable by the portuguese speaking web dev community.
+We are always in need of people who can translate texts in other languages into Portuguese, and people does not need to know neither HTML or about accessibility previously.
+We look forward to our work helping inspire new projects, which today, August 2016, are unimaginable by the Portuguese speaking web dev community.

 This project is coordinated by [Vilmar Neto](https://github.com/Dkmister).
 It is published on [http://acessibilidade.pt.webiwg.org/](http://acessibilidade.pt.webiwg.org/) and its source code can be found in [https://github.com/webiwg/acessibilidade-web-pt](https://github.com/webiwg/acessibilidade-web-pt).

-## History of the Web in portuguese
+## History of the Web in Portuguese
-Here you can find texts about the history of the Web from its beginning to date in portuguese, from either worldwide abrangency and specific from Brazil.
+Here you can find texts about the history of the Web from its beginning to date in Portuguese, from either worldwide abrangency and specific from Brazil.

 More than just presenting a timeline, the purpose is to go beyond and be a guideline to people understand what was made to reach the point where the Web is,